-The Company's standard policy is to warrant all Niobe, Odyssey and Vdrive Systems against defects in material or workmanship for one year following installation.
+The Company's standard policy is to warrant all capital systems against defects in material or workmanship for one year following installation.
 The Company's estimate of costs to service the warranty obligations is based on historical experience and current product performance trends.
 A regular review of warranty obligations is performed to determine the adequacy of the reserve and adjustments are made to the estimated warranty liability as appropriate.